 The results presented in this section focus on the Bruce NGS B design.
 The relevant parameters for the analysis of Bruce NGS B severe accident conditions are summarized in Table 2.
 This includes the core power, the initial values of material masses, pressures and temperatures, the heat transfer areas as well as the critical values for specific criteria which must be met to define core damage states.
 The decay power, as a fraction of the total core power, following the reactor shutdown is a function of time [1].
 This decay heat is adjusted to account for the transient release of volatile fission products (starting at the time of core disassembly) since they constitute approximately 40% of the total decay heat.
 The specific heat for various materials are determined as a function of temperature.
-The heat transfer coefficients are determined as a function of temperature.
-The heat transfer coefficients are determined as a function of temperature.
+The heat transfer coefficients are determined as a function of pressure, temperature and material phase.